by Michael Lytle

 This era produced some of the longest-lived artists and bands in Christian music history.
 Degarmo and Key.
 Mylon and Broken Heart.
 Whiteheart.
 It was a time that saw Christian bands like Idle Cure and Allies continue down the path forged by the godfathers of the genre.
 These and many more were rock and roll enough for young people to flock to in droves, while still maintaining a sense of spiritual steadfastness that made them feel safer than anything the world had to offer.

 To be clear, the bands that thrived in this era did not do so with complete acceptance by the church.
 There were still many that attacked and criticized the bands for their hair, their attire, and their music.
-They were lambasted from the pulpit by more than one nationally televised preacher.[1.
-Jimmy Swaggart even wrote a book about it.
-We are linking it for educational purposes only.]
-While their path was easier than the generation prior, they still did much to smooth the road for the following generations of Christian musicians.
+They were lambasted from the pulpit by more than one nationally televised preacher.1 While their path was easier than the generation prior, they still did much to smooth the road for the following generations of Christian musicians.
 They took the slings and arrows of an unwieldy and unaccepting group of believers, and they kept on moving, creating, and performing.
 We do well to remember the contributions during this era.
 Our Church and musical heritage demand as much.

 Enjoy this playlist that will serve as a quick snapshot of the sounds and the styles of the most popular Christian bands of this era.
 In particular, pay special attention to the musicianship and artistry at play in many of these songs – something that seems to be missing from much of the current Christian music scene.
 Finally, we hope you will allow one minor indulgence.
 We have included a couple of songs by Rich Mullins on this playlist even though we realize he does not exactly fit the profile of the bands and artists we covered in the article.
 We just strongly believe that his music deserves to be remembered and this playlist was the best fit.